-The Library of Congress's 1993 film preservation study drew attention to the preservation needs of unprotected materials, often termed "orphan films."
-Orphan films include many newsreels, regional documentaries, avant-garde and independent productions, amateur works, and scientific and anthropological footage.
-To a large degree, the preservation of these films has fallen to nonprofit and public organizations.
-This course will examine the role of such films as a factor in the growing appreciation of film as a cultural and historical document, and collections policies of libraries, museums and archives in regard to this category of film works.
+Orphan films are unprotected, often without clear copyright, and include almost any non-commercial genre, from newsreels, regional documentaries, avant-garde and independent productions, to amateur works and scientific and ethnographic footage.
+To a large degree, the preservation of these films has fallen to non-profit and public organizations.
+This course will examine the role of orphan film preservation in protecting cultural and historical documents of disparate communities.
 1 Credit